-Following the devastating fire that engulfed our Leeds site on Monday 21st April 2014 Tradpak are well underway to getting back to full production.
+Following the devastating fire that engulfed our Leeds site on Monday 21st April 2014 Tradpak are now back to full production.
 Whilst the whole of our yard, IBC processing facilities and all of our stock were completely destroyed, the offices, some operating areas and most of our transport fleet were undamaged.
-Consequently we were able to quickly restart collections and by using the undamaged areas of the Leeds site coupled with two offsite facilities we are now processing and washing containers again.
+Consequently we were able to quickly restart collections and by using the undamaged areas of the Leeds site we are now processing and washing containers again.

 Once again Tradpak would like to thank its customers and suppliers for their patience, support and good wishes in what has been a very difficult time for the company.

 The Tradpak team’s priority will as always be to provide a quality service and every effort will be made to resume normal business as soon as possible.
 Further updates will be posted in the coming days.
 If any customer has any concerns or questions please ring our office on 08000 48 47 50

 Tradpak has announced an important change to our business structure.
 This new organisation will serve to strengthen the group and set the company up for further growth and innovation in the future.

 Effective 18th December 2012, there was a management buyout of the assets and goodwill of Tradpak Ltd. Tradpak Ltd has been liquidated and a new company formed under the umbrella parent company DLR Holdings Ltd. but trading as Tradpak Recycling.

 This new company becomes part of a strong group of companies operating from an integrated recycling park in Leeds: Cleantank Ltd offering steel drum reconditioning, Pioneer Polymers providing plastic recycling, Tradpak Environmental Ltd offering waste management services in addition to the traditional IBC and plastic drum services provided by Tradpak Recycling.
 All four businesses will be served by a transport company – Allways Logistics Ltd.